 If your motor is experiencing a lot of trouble, it might be time to rebuild it.
 However, this isn’t a step many people will take lightly, especially when considering the cost to rebuild an engine.
 So, how much does an engine rebuild cost?

-On average, the rebuilt engine costs $2,000 to $4,500.
+On average, rebuilding an engine costs $2,000 to $4,500.
 The price depends on what type of car you are driving and where you take it to get rebuilt.
 However, the cost is much lower than what you would spend if you were going to get a new engine installed.

-We look at the factors that affect the engine rebuild cost.
-We also show you some signs that it might be time to consider this repair.
+I look at the factors that affect the cost of an engine rebuild.
+I will also show you some signs that it might be time to consider this kind of repair.

 Factors Affecting Cost to Rebuild an Engine